We’re left-brained + right-brained

 - Because our program is cross-disciplinary, you learn to approach a problem from multiple perspectives, including engineering, business, visualization, art, and more.

-- The program is collaborative: You complete team-based projects throughout the degree, mimicking real-life scenarios and allowing you to network and collaborate with peers in your field.
+- The program is collaborative: You complete team-based projects throughout the degree, a parallel to real-life practice that allows you to network and collaborate with peers in your field.

 - Specialized learning tracks provide students with depth in areas of application such as Product Design, UI/UX Design, Communication Design, and Design Strategy.